-The die is attached with adhesive to the back of a film-based, ISO 7816-compliant contact substrate, such that the die bonding pads and the contact substrate bonding pads are accessible.
-Wire bonds are made between the die bonding pads and the contact substrate bonding pads for GND, VCC, CLK, RST, LA, LB and I/O. A measured amount of encapsulant is flowed over the contact substrate, such that the die and wire bonds are contained within the encapsulant.
+The die is attached with adhesive to the printed circuit board contact substrate, such that the die bonding pads and the contact substrate bonding pads are accessible.
+Wire bonds are made between the die bonding pads and the USB connector contact substrate bonding pads for GND, VCC, DP, D-, LA, and LB.
+A measured amount of encapsulant is flowed over the contact substrate, such that the die and wire bonds, smartcard chip, USB microcontroller chip, and all supporting components, such as resistors and capacitors are contained within the encapsulant except for the LED component for light indication.